ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/what-is-a-session-and-how-does-it-work.java.markdown

 The first one is obvious - unbounded result sets are dangerous, and have been the cause of many failures in RDBMS based systems - unless a result-size has been specified, RavenDB will automatically limit the size of the returned result set.

 The second example is less immediate, and should never be reached if RavenDB is being utilized correctly - remote calls are expensive, and the number of remote calls per "session" should be as close to "1" as possible.
-If the limit is reached, it is a sure sign of either a Select N+1 problem or other mis-use of the RavenDB session.
+If the limit is reached, it is a sure sign of either a Select N+1 problem or other misuse of the RavenDB session.

 ## Related articles